The following article was emailed to USAA members. I think it contains important suggestions for job seekers.

 Myth 1: Most jobs are advertised in newspapers and online sites.

-Quintessential Careers website.
+Only 15% to 20% of job openings are publicly posted, reports Randall Hansen, publisher of Quintessential Careers website.
 The number of people actually hired through these ads is less than half that, he says.

-To add insult to unemployment, many employers have increasingly found e-job applications more of a hassle than a help, says Christine Bolzan, founder of
+To add insult to unemployment, many employers have increasingly found e-job applications more of a hassle than a help, says Christine Bolzan, founder of Graduate Career Coaching.
+"So many people automatically respond to the online offerings that employers are often reluctant to post a job," she says.

 If you search online for a job, Hansen recommends going directly to prospective employers' websites or searching Google by profession, industry or geographic area.
 "Many industry and professional associations also run job boards," he says.
 "For example, the American Marketing Association has one for marketing professionals."